-As of Decen nber 31, 2020
+As of December 31, 2020

-Mexico and

-Central America(1) South America(2)
+Mexico and Central America (1) South America (2)

 Distribution centers 196 72

 Retailers 1,059,181 879,040

-(1) Includes Mexico, Guatemala, Nicaragua, Costa Rica and Panama.
+Includes Mexico, Guatemala, Nicaragua, Costa Rica and Panama.
+Includes Colombia, Brazil, Argentina and Uruguay.

 Coca-Cola FEMSA continuously evaluates its distribution model in order to fit with the local dynamics of the marketplace and analyze the way it goes to market, recognizing different service needs from its customers, while looking for a more efficient distribution model.
 As part of this strategy, Coca-Cola FEMSA is rolling out a variety of new distribution models throughout its territories looking for improvements in its distribution network.